 - The ecclesiastical parish was formed in October 1860 from parts of Bakewell, Darley and Youlgreave.

 - The church seats 200.

 - Bill BOADEN has a photograph of St. Katherine's Church on Geo-graph, taken in November, 2015.
 We note that he uses an alternative spelling of the saint's name.

 - Stephen HORNCASTLE has a photograph of St. Catherine's Church on Geo-graph, taken in June, 2002.

 - John SLATER has a photograph from a different angle of St. Catherine's Church on Geo-graph, taken in May, 2013.

 - The Anglican parish register dates from 1855.

-- We have a pop-up window of Parish register burials partially extracted into a text file for your review.
-Your additions are welcomed.
+- Michael SPENCER has started an extract of Parish register burials in a text file for your review.
+Your additions and corrections are welcomed.

 - The church was in the rural deanery of Bakewell.

 - The parish was in the Matlock sub-district of the Bakewell Registration District.